Canyon County assistance programs.

 Community Council of Idaho – Limited financial assistance can include free food, emergency rental assistance, scholarships for low income individuals, and Head Start.
 The non-profit may also offer help with transportation costs, including bus tickets.
 Also coordinates job training for people with agricultural related experience, including programs such as English as second language.
 317 Happy Day Blvd, Caldwell, ID 83607, (208) 454-1652

 Salvation Army of Nampa Idaho can be reached at (208) 467-6586.
 Social services and programs offered include meals, such as food boxes, breakfast, and lunch.
-Financial assistance programs include Project Share, which is financial assistance with paying heating bills.
+Financial assistance programs include Project Share, which is funds to help with paying heating bills.
 Shelter and overnight emergency lodging is offered, as well as services such as Kindergarten Care.
 All assistance is limited by funding.

 Jessee Tree runs the EMRA Emergency Rent and Mercy Assistance (ERMA) program.
 It is for housing and homeless prevention reasons.
+There is also details on homeless shelters.
 The address is 16 12th Ave.
 South in Nampa which is inside Longbranch Station.
 Very low income tenants may apply for assistance to cover rental arrears or energy bills, case management, short term housing.
 There is also referrals to other charities, non-profits, and services in Canyon County.
 Call 208-941-3188.

 Lighthouse Rescue Mission offers emergency lodging and housing for men, clothing, and transitional housing.
 Meals, food boxes, and Thanksgiving and Christmas holiday dinners or food boxes are offered.
 Referrals to other local agencies in Idaho are provided too.
 (208) 461-4833.